Logic of Hypotheses: from Zero to Full Knowledge in Neurosymbolic Integration: Comparison of Different Templates

-We can notice that adding explicit knowledge---fixing either a clause or the clause heads---yield better learning curves than the purely syntactic alternatives.
-Regarding such three purely syntactic templates, we can notice that the model learning definite clauses slightly outperformed the most general one, thanks to a reduced search space.
+We can notice that adding explicit knowledge (fixing either a clause or the clause heads) yield better learning curves than the purely syntactic alternatives.
+Regarding such three purely syntactic templates, the model learning definite clauses slightly outperformed the most general one, thanks to a reduced search space.
 However, despite having an even smaller hypothesis space, the model learning definite clauses of width $3$ is the one performing worse.
-This may be explained by the fact that the other models can update the weights of the negative literals independently, whereas updates in $[\neg v_1, \dots, \neg v_{10}]$ always involve more variables at the same time.
-Additionally, choosing $\neg v_i$ in the first choice operator and $\neg v_j$ in the second (with $i\neq j$) is in a completely different region of the search space from the equivalent choice of $\neg v_j$ in the first and $\neg v_i$ in the second.
+This may be explained by the fact that the other models can update the weights of the negative literals independently, whereas updates in $[\neg v_1, \dots, \neg v_{10}]$ always involve more variables at the same time, or because the final formula is invariant to permuting the three chosen literals, but the parameterization is not.
 Anyway, one may still employ this model because it guarantees formulas of a prescribed template, irrespective of raw predictive performance.
 Moreover, among the $20$ runs, each of the LoH models found the $100\%$-correct formula multiple times.
 This suggest that trying different runs and picking the best can be a useful strategy.